luyuhuang/DWords/README.md

 ## Usage

-Type `DWords` in you terminal to start DWords.
-If you downloaded binary distributions, double click `DWords.exe` to start it.
+Type `DWords` in your terminal to start DWords.
+If you download binary distributions, double click `DWords.exe` to start it.

 ### Add words

-Click "+" button and enter in the input box below to add words.
+Click "+" button and enter into the input box below to add words.
 The format is: the first line is the word, the second line is a short explanation and followed by detailed explanations.
-The short explanation can be displayed directly on the Danmaku, while the detailed explanation can only be displayed on the details panel.
+The short explanation can be displayed directly on the Danmaku, while the detailed explanations can only be displayed on the details panel.
 Detailed explanation is optional.
 For example:

 ```
 word